 Minor in Possession (MIP): No person under the age of 21 shall attempt to purchase, acquire or have in their possession any alcoholic beverages.
 No minor shall have in his or her system any alcoholic beverages except for the acceptance or consumption of sacramental wine as part of a religious rite, service or provided by the person's parent or guardian.
-No person under the age of 21 shall possess any alcoholic beverage while operating a motor vehicle (ECC § 4.115, ORS § 471.430).
+No person under the age of 21 shall possess any alcoholic beverage while operating a motor vehicle (ECC § 4.115(1)-(2), ORS § 471.430).

-Offense: Class A/B Violation
+Offense: Class A/B Violation Fine: Up to \$2,000

-Minor Falsely Representing Age: A person less than a certain age who knowingly purports to be older with the intent of securing a right, benefit, or privilege which by law is denied under that certain age (ECC § 4.145, ORS § 165.805).
+Minor Falsely Representing Age: A person less than a specified age who knowingly purports to be of any age other than the true age of the person with the intent of securing a right, benefit, or privilege which by law is denied under that certain age (ECC § 4.145, ORS § 165.805).

-Offense: Class C Misdemeanor
+Offense: Class C Misdemeanor Fine: Up to \$1,250